-Early Surgery or Standard Palliative Therapy in Treating Patients With Stage IV Breast Cancer
+Early Surgery or Standard Palliative Therapy in Treating Patients with Stage IV Breast Cancer

 Basic Trial Information

-|Phase III||Biomarker/Laboratory analysis, Treatment||18 and over||NCI, Other||CDR0000688097|
+|Phase III||Biomarker/Laboratory analysis, Treatment||18 and over||E2108|

-ECOG-E2108, E2108, NCT01242800
+NCI-2011-02645, CDR0000688097, ECOG-E2108, NCT01242800

-RATIONALE: Early surgery may have fewer side effects and improve recovery.
+This randomized phase III trial studies early surgery to see how well it works compared to standard palliative therapy in treating patients with stage IV breast cancer.
+Early surgery may have fewer side effects and improve recovery.
 Palliative surgery or radiation therapy may help patients with advanced breast cancer live more comfortably.
 It is not yet known whether early surgery is more effective than palliative therapy for advanced breast cancer.

 Further Study Information

-- To collect tumor and blood specimens for future exploration of the biological interactions between the primary tumor and metastatic lesions and the effect of primary tumor resection.
+IV.
+To collect tumor and blood specimens for future exploration of the biological interactions between the primary tumor and metastatic lesions and the effect of primary tumor resection.

-- Arm I: Patients receive standard palliative therapy, if needed, to address symptoms such as tumor ulceration, pain, bulky adenopathy causing arm symptoms, and other similar situations.
+ARM A: Patients receive standard palliative therapy, if needed, to address symptoms such as tumor ulceration, pain, bulky adenopathy causing arm symptoms, and other similar situations.
 Therapy may consist of radiotherapy alone, surgery alone, or a combination of both.